GoogleChrome/web.dev/src/site/content/en/fast/prioritize-resources/index.md

 * [`<link rel="preload">`](/preload-critical-assets/) informs the browser that a resource is needed as part of the current navigation, and that it should start getting fetched as soon as possible.
-* [`<link rel="preconnect">`](/preconnect-and-dns-prefetch/) informs the browser that your page intends to establish a connection to another origin, and that you’d like the process to start as soon as possible.
+* [`<link rel="preconnect">`](/preconnect-and-dns-prefetch/) informs the browser that your page intends to establish a connection to another origin, and that you'd like the process to start as soon as possible.
 * [`<link rel="prefetch">`](/link-prefetch/) is somewhat different from `<link rel="preload">` and `<link rel="preconnect">`,
-in that it doesn’t try to make something critical happen faster;
+in that it doesn't try to make something critical happen faster;
 instead, it tries to make something non-critical happen earlier, if there's a chance.